aryamanpandu/AWS-Notes/README.md

 ## What's Inside

-- **Notes.md**: Concise, organized, and exam-focused notes covering core AWS services, billing and pricing, support plans, security and compliance, cloud architecture principles, and more.
+- **Amazon Web Services (AWS) CCP Notes.md**: Concise, organized, and exam-focused notes covering core AWS services, billing and pricing, support plans, security and compliance, cloud architecture principles, and more.
 - **AWS Notes Screenshots/**: A folder containing helpful visual references and diagrams related to the notes.
 These images reinforce key concepts and assist visual learners.

 ## Who This Is For